johnggli/myanimelist-profile/README.md

 - [HTML & CSS to Img](https://htmlcsstoimage.com/)
 - [Image Splitter](https://splitter.imageonline.co/)

-The tutorial below teaches you how to upload your image to your MyAnimeList profile.
+The tutorial below teaches you how to upload your images to your MyAnimeList profile.
 - [Youtube tutorial](https://www.youtube.com/watch?v=u6Mwy4wMRUk)

 ---